Platform: Xbox 360

 As fantastic as many of the new shifts to the multiplayer’s mechanics are, it is all nearly negated by including a measly four maps and three modes (excluding Overrun, which should have had its own selection like Survival).
 I do not care how well designed the maps may be, which they are.
 Multiplayer becomes tedious when you have a one-in-four chance of playing the same map over and over again.

-To top it off, the three modes – Team Deathmatch, Free For All and Domination – are the most cut and dry forms of gameplay we have had since the beginning of online shooters.
+To top it off, the three modes are Team Deathmatch, Free For All and Domination.
+These modes have existed pretty much since the first online shooter.
 Why not include at least some of the creative modes such as the alternate take on Deathmatch from Gears 3?

 The Gears campaigns have been known for its bromance, cheesy but hilarious dialogue and some noteworthy moments in gaming’s history.
 The first Gears introduced us to the frightening Berserker and groundbreaking third-person combat.
 Gears of War 2 literally took us inside a city-sinking “GIANT WORM” while building upon the revolutionary gameplay.
 And Gears 3 made us realize Locusts were not the only species infected by emulsion, making the desperation of the human race’s survival further compelling.